 - In a small bowl, add the oil and seasonings and whisk together.
 Pour over the cracker mix and stir to evenly coat.

-- Bake, gently turning every 20 minutes with a spatula, until oil is gone.
-Mine took about an hour.
+- Bake, gently turning every 20 minutes with a spatula, until oil is gone, approximately 1 hour.

 Nutritional information is an estimate and provided to you as a courtesy.
 You should calculate the nutritional information with the actual ingredients used in your recipe using your preferred nutrition calculator.